-- The scholarship committee shall be composed of representatives of the multiple student organizations and administrative units, and led by the University Office for Diversity & Inclusion with the Office for Scholarships and Student Aid as an advisory partner.
+- The scholarship committee shall be composed of representatives of multiple student organizations and administrative units.
+The committee is led by the University Office for Diversity & Inclusion with the Office for Scholarships and Student Aid as an advisory partner.

 - The scholarship committee shall determine the scholarship recipients based on (in order of importance): academic GPA improvement from within the previous academic year (semester or cumulative for one year), contributions to campus life, and demonstrate financial need (impact of scholarship).
-Scholarships shall be awarded in coordination with the University’s Office of Student Aid.
+Scholarships shall be awarded in coordination with the Office for Scholarships and Student Aid.

 2021 Harvey Beech Scholarship Recipients

 Amy Madrigal is a sophomore from High Point, North Carolina.
 She was recently accepted into the radiologic science program and is excited to begin.
 Amy is a first-generation college student and is extremely grateful for her parents’ support to reach this point.
 She is also part of Jump Ahead, an organization that helps to teach elementary school children about healthy lifestyles through the use of jump ropes, and fun and healthy recipes.
 In addition, Amy is a member of CUBA’s films committee, the Buckley Public Service Scholars program, and UNC HOSA.
 She is very thankful to receive this scholarship and hopes to do well in her upcoming years at Carolina!